The Revols

 The Revols was a Canadian band from Stratford, Ontario, Canada, formed in 1957, with Richard Manuel on piano and vocals, John Till on guitar, Ken Kalmusky on bass, Doug Rhodes on vocals and Jim Winkler on drums.
-Fourteen- and fifteen-year-old kids at the time, they were taken under the wing of Ronnie Hawkins, and, together and individually, they made music history in the years to come.
+Fourteen- and fifteen-year-old children at the time, they were taken under the wing of Ronnie Hawkins, and, together and individually, they made music history in the years to come.

 Early career

 The band started in 1957, in Kalmusky's parents' basement, on Queen St. in Stratford.
 They performed the very first songs Manuel wrote, and were invited into the studio to record "My Eternal Love", Manuel's first original song.

 As the Revols gained popularity in the Ontario area, one of their first gigs was opening for Hawkins in Port Dover, Ontario.
 According to Levon Helm's autobiography, This Wheel's on Fire (p.
 87), the next time Hawkins came to Stratford, the Revols were on the bill, but this time they followed Hawkins.

 When the Revols came on, Richard sang Ray Charles's "Georgia on My Mind" and brought down the house.
 That did it, as far as the Hawk was concerned.
 Rather than compete with the Revols, he hired 'em.